 Wear and Resist was started by me, Sarah Day, in early 2017.

 Having grown up in both the US and UK, the political events of 2016 affected me strongly.
 I wanted to find a way to channel my frustration and rage into a creative endeavour that would raise money for charities working to promote women’s equality and protect women’s rights, which I saw being eroded by Trump’s policies and the growing right-wing movement in the UK.

-She had always had a love of eye-catching jewellery but all of a sudden she felt the need to wear something that made a real statement; something that would speak to other women.
-Inspired by the jewellery worn by suffragists and suffragettes, she wanted to create pieces that would demonstrate an allegiance to this suddenly urgent feminist cause.
+I have always had a love of eye-catching jewellery, but all of a sudden I felt the need to wear something around my neck that made a real statement; something that would speak to other women.
+Inspired by the jewellery worn by suffragists and suffragettes, I wanted to create pieces that would demonstrate an allegiance to this suddenly urgent feminist cause.

-When she’s not making necklaces you’ll find her writing.
-Her books have been long listed for several major novel prizes.
-Having always had a deep interest in both writing and art, (she also has an MFA in painting) she has a passion for the aesthetic appeal of fonts, and the feminist use of text in art by artists including Barbara Kruger.
+You’ll find me writing in my wonderful oak summerhouse built by my husband (any writers in search of a beautiful writing space get in touch!)
+My books have been longlisted for several major novel prizes.
+Having always had a deep interest in both writing and art, (I also has an MFA in painting and worked at Sotheby's auction house for many years) I have a passion for the aesthetic appeal of fonts, and the use of text in art.

-Her ideal art collection (which she is constantly perfecting in her mind) would consist entirely of text-based works and would definitely include this neon piece by Tracy Emin.
+My ideal art collection (which I am constantly perfecting in my mind) would consist entirely of text-based works and would definitely include the neon piece below by Tracy Emin.

 I didn't know how to run a jewellery business before I started.
 I just didn't give myself time to think and did what I loved doing.
 I simply followed my own creative urges.
 I think this might be the only path to take if you want to love your job as much as I do!